idjorgon/tf-test-poc/README.md

 ## Prerequisites

 1. Download and install [Visual Studio Code](https://code.visualstudio.com/download)
-2. You will need a Microsoft Azure Subscription (you should be able to request and obtain one from Slalom)
+2. You will need a Microsoft Azure Subscription (you should be able to request and obtain one from Slalom; TODO: add Azure setup instructions)
 3. Install [Azure CLI](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli)
 4. Install latest version of [Terraform](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli)